roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  The cheerleader's cheeks blushed fiercely as she stared back at the boy who had caught her, and she felt a rush of embarrassment.
 She had to stop!
 Quickly, she told herself to take her hand away, to get a hold of herself.

  But for some reason, her hand wouldn't listen.
 Her pleasure was rushing through her in waves, through her trembling legs and her rigid, slender back, running across her hips and radiating through her skin.
 Her lust had taken over her body, and it was like it was separated from her mind now, like her pussy had some kind of power over her hand, forcing it to massage into her aching flesh even as she tried her best to pull her arm away.
 Stop it, Trisha!
 Stop it!Over and over she told herself, but her body wouldn't listen to her.
 So she stayed exactly as she was, staring straight back at the boy as she continued to finger herself, her hips rocking in her seat, her hand buried in her lap, massaging her twat, the fabric of her dress sliding across her thighs as she rubbed up and down her cunt.
-Report_Story #3